Step-by-Step Guide on How to Invest in ETFs

 Namely, mutual funds are priced once per day based on their net asset value after the closure of the market.
 It’s typical to invest a fixed dollar amount and purchase them directly from the issuer or through a brokerage.

-On the other hand, here’s how to invest in EFTs: You trade them like a stock on major exchanges.
+On the other hand, you trade ETFs like a stock on major exchanges.
 When you choose how many shares you’d like to purchase, you can do so throughout the day, whenever the stock market is open.
 The prices are not set, but continuously swing due to the constant influx of new shares.

 Finally, purchasing ETFs is much cheaper (down to a few dollars per share!), as they require lower minimum investments than mutual funds.
 You just need to pay for the cost of the ETF and additional fees or commissions, if applicable.
 Some brokerage companies even offer zero-fee ETF trading.